noah-art3mis/crucible/README.md

 Lightweight prompt evaluation package.

-Use online.
+Use online [here](https://crucible.streamlit.app/).
 Can also be used locally through streamlit.
 Can use [ollama](https://github.com/ollama/ollama-python) to run LLMs locally if necessary.

 Cost estimation is very rough (input \* 2).

-## How to use
+## Instructions

-1. Set the models in `models.py`
-1. Set prompts in `prompts.py`
-1. Set variables in `variables.py`
+1. Set the models, prompts and variables
-1. Set grading style in `main.py`.
+1. Set grading style and temperature
     -   `"EXACT"`: is either right or wrong. ignores line breaks and spaces in answer
-    -   `"QUALITATIVE"`: ask gpt4o for feedback
+    -   `"QUALITATIVE"`: ask gpt4o for feedback. be mindful of this token usage
-1. Run `python src/crucible/main.py`.
-1. Logs from the run will be in `outputs/<datetime>.yaml`.
+1. Click `compile`.
+Check the price estimation.
+Click `run`.
+1. Results are shown segmented by category.

 ## Parameters